run-ai/docs/docs/Administrator/Cluster-Setup/Exposing-Ports-from-Researcher-Containers-using-Ingress.md

 *   Ingress - Allows access to Kubernetes services from outside the Kubernetes cluster.
 You configure access by creating a collection of rules that define which inbound connections reach which services.
 More information about ingress can be found <a href="https://kubernetes.io/docs/concepts/services-networking/ingress/" target="_self">here</a>.
 *   Port Forwarding - Simple port forwarding allows access to the container via localhost:&lt;Port&gt;.

- See <https://kubernetes.io/docs/concepts/services-networking/service/> for further details .
+ See <https://kubernetes.io/docs/concepts/services-networking/service/> for further details.

 ## See Also

-To learn how to use port forwarding see:  [Walkthrough Launch an Interactive Build Workload with Connected Ports](../../Researcher/Walkthroughs/Walkthrough-Launch-an-Interactive-Build-Workload-with-Connected-Ports.md).
+To learn how to use port forwarding see:  [Walk-through Launch an Interactive Build Workload with Connected Ports](../../Researcher/Walkthroughs/Walkthrough-Launch-an-Interactive-Build-Workload-with-Connected-Ports.md).